Zakibrahmi/Nature-inspiredOptimization_NAS/README.md

  <ins> HiveNAS: Neural Architecture Search using Artificial Bee Colony Optimization </ ins>[Paper](https://arxiv.org/abs/2211.10250), [Code](https://github.com/ThunderStruct/HiveNAS/), Date 2023.

  HiveNAS is a Swarm optimization-based NAS optimization.
 Artificial Bee Colony optimization  is used.
-Layer-based Search Spaces is used to represent the search space.
+Layer-based Search Space is used to represent the search space.
 Hence, the main contribution of this paper is regarding search space representation.
 For memory-efficiency purposes, HiveNAS discards the DAG-encoding concept and instead encodes architectures on the fly, storing each positional data (string-encoded neural architecture) in its corresponding bee memory.
+During the evaluation  phase, the authors applied Lower Fidelity Estimation, which boosts the exploration capabilities of the large and granular Search Space with minimal compromises.

  <ins> G-EA: Efficient Guided Evolution for Neural Architecture Search </<ins>>  [Paper](https://arxiv.org/abs/2110.15232), [Code](https://github.com/VascoLopes/GEA), Date 2022.